 188? - 1967

-When he registered for the World War II draft, Bud was working for Ken Maynard in Reseda, California.
+When Bud registered for the World War II draft, he was working for Ken Maynard in Reseda, California.

-There were several marriages - to Katherine Carpi in 1923; then to Elsie Fanny Hannam in 1934; and when he registered for the World War II draft in 1942, his contact was Jacqueline Pope and they lived together in Burbank, California.
+There were several marriages - to Katherine Carpi in 1923; then to Elsie Fanny Hannam in 1934; and in the 1940 census, he has a 29 year old wife named Lucretia who was born in Florida.
+And when Bud registered for the World War II draft in 1942, his contact was Jacqueline Pope and they lived together in Burbank, California.
 Unsure if Jacqueline was his wife, sister or daughter.

 William Emerson 'Bud' Pope passed away May 30, 1967 in the Los Angeles area.